 This MainVest Review will help you learn more about MainVest's investment offerings, including how the alternative investments on MainVest are structured, and what your potential returns might be.
 You can read more about the criteria we use to review investment platforms here.

-Reg CF is finding a nice niche serving the kinds of businesses that aren’t likely to attract interest from traditional venture capital, like restaurants and retail.
-Mainvest follows the lead of LocalStake in squarely targeting just those kinds of businesses with their investment offerings, exclusively focusing on brick-and-mortar businesses.
+Reg CF is finding a nice niche serving the kinds of businesses that aren’t likely to attract interest from traditional venture capital, like restaurants, retail, and entertainment.
+MainVest follows the lead of LocalStake in squarely targeting just those kinds of businesses with their investment offerings, exclusively focusing on brick-and-mortar businesses.

 Types of investments MainVest offers

 MainVest offers debt investments in small, local businesses like restaurants, breweries, beauty salons, and yoga studios.
-As of this writing, all of their available offerings are in Massachusetts.
-While most investments are open to everyone (via Reg CF), most are also open (with higher maximumus) to accredited investors (via Reg D).
+All investments are currently open to anyone via Reg CF.

 What do you get when investing with MainVest?